-The following environment variables control whether a minimal set of Lapack code that comes with ESMF is used, or whether ESMF should link against an externally available Lapack installation.
-Alternatively, ESMF's Lapack-dependent features can be turned off altogether.
+The following environment variables control whether a minimal set of LAPACK code that comes with ESMF is used, or whether ESMF should link against an externally available LAPACK installation.
+Alternatively, ESMF's LAPACK-dependent features can be turned off altogether.

-ESMF\LAPACK Possible value: "internal" (default), "OFF", "system", "mkl", "netlib", "scsl", <userstring>.

-- "internal" (default) ESMF will be compiled with Lapack-dependent features.
-A minimal set of Lapack/BLAS code included in ESMF will be used to satisfy the dependencies. - "OFF" Disables Lapack-dependent code. - "system" A system-dependent external Lapack/BLAS installation is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
-Sets ESMF\LAPACK\LIBS appropriately. - "mkl" The Intel MKL library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
-Sets ESMF\LAPACK\LIBS to "-lmkl\lapack -lmkl", unless it is already defined in the user environment. - "netlib" The NETLIB library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
-Sets ESMF\LAPACK\LIBS to "-llapack -lblas", unless it is already defined in the user environment. - "scsl" The SCSL library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
+- ESMF\LAPACK Possible value: "internal" (default), "OFF", "system", "mkl", "netlib", "scsl", <userstring>. - "internal" (default) ESMF will be compiled with LAPACK-dependent features.
+A minimal set of LA-PACK/BLAS code included in ESMF will be used to satisfy the dependencies. - "OFF" Disables LAPACK-dependent code. - "system" A system-dependent external LAPACK/BLAS installation is used to satisfy the external dependencies of the LAPACK-dependent ESMF code.
+Sets ESMF\LAPACK\LIBS appropriately. - "mkl" The Intel MKL library is used to satisfy the external dependencies of the LAPACK-dependent ESMF code.
+When ESMF\COMPILER is set to "intel", ESMF\LAPACK\LIBS is set to "-mkl".
+Otherwise ESMF\LAPACK\LIBS is set to "-lmkl\lapack -lmkl", unless it is already defined in the user environment. - "netlib" The NETLIB library is used to satisfy the external dependencies of the LAPACK-dependent ESMF code.
+Sets ESMF\LAPACK\LIBS to "-llapack -lblas", unless it is already defined in the user environment. - "scsl" The SCSL library is used to satisfy the external dependencies of the LAPACK-dependent ESMF code.
+Sets ESMF\LAPACK\LIBS to "-lscs", unless it is already defined in the user environment.

-Sets ESMF LAPACK LIBS to "-lscs", unless it is already defined in the user environment. - <userstring> Enables ESMF's Lapack-dependent code, but does not set a default for ESMF\LAPACK\LIBS.
+- <userstring> Enables ESMF's LAPACK-dependent code, but does not set a default for ESMF\LAPACK\LIBS.
 ESMF\LAPACK\LIBS, and if required, ESMF\LAPACK\LIBPATH, must be set explicitly in the user environment. - ESMF\LAPACK\LIBPATH Typical value: /usr/local/lib(no default).